henriquepaduelim/StatCat/README.md

 ## Overview

-This application provides a complete solution for managing football combine operations, including athlete registration, assessment tracking, and performance reporting.
+This application provides a complete solution for managing football combine operations, including athlete registration, assessment tracking, performance reporting, and team management.
 The system supports role-based access control with distinct workflows for administrators, staff, coaches, and athletes.

 ### Core Features